 The most commonly used bills of sale in Hawaii are the general bill of sale, a motor vehicle bill of sale, a boat bill of sale, and a gun bill of sale.

 To write a Hawaii bill of sale, you must have specific information about the buyer, seller, and the item that is being sold.
-For every bill of sale, regardless of the item being sold, you should include the full legal name, physical address (including city, state, and zip code), and the driver’s license number of each party.
-If one of the parties doesn’t have a valid driver’s license, you could use the number listed on their state ID card.
-Now, let’s discuss the elements needs for each of the most commonly used bills of sale in Hawaii.
+For every bill of sale, regardless of the item being sold, you should include the buyer and the seller:

 For vehicles registered out of state, you'll need a bill of sale, a current out of state registration, a current Hawaii vehicle inspection certificate, and a completed CSL-L (MVR) 27.

+Sometimes.
 In many instances, a bill of sale is required to register a gun in Hawaii.
 In order to own a gun in Hawaii, you must apply for a Permit to Acquire.
-This must be granted before you can buy or own a gun (although there are a few exceptions to this law).
+This must be granted before you can buy or own a gun.
+There are a few exceptions to this law.
 Guns must be registered with your local police station.
 If you're selling a gun to another person, you must get a copy of their permit before you make the transfer.
 Then, you must submit all information to the police department within 48 hours of the sale.